What it Shows

 The water reservoir is a 2L soda bottle, and the stream emanates from a 5mm hole just above the base section (about 8cm from the bottom).
-To ensure a smooth flow, a hole larger than 5mm is cut in the plastic, and a piece of clear tape stuck across it—the hole being made using a regular hole punch; this avoids unclean edges that occur when the plastic is cut and the thin wall produces a more laminar flow.
+To ensure a smooth flow, a hole larger than 5mm is cut in the plastic, and a piece of clear tape stuck is across it—the hole in the tape being made using a regular hole punch to avoid the unclean edges that occur when the plastic is cut, and the sharp, thin wall of the tape produces a more laminar flow than the plastic would.

-A plastic bucket is used to catch the water, but it can serve another more covert purpose.
-A flashlight with a red filter can be hidden in the bucket (which should preferably be white plastic).1 As the pipe of red water arcs down, the lecturer secretly turns on the flashlight, and the whole bottom of the bucket begins to glow.
+A plastic bucket is used to catch the water, but it can serve a more covert purpose: A flashlight with a red filter can be hidden in the bucket, which should preferably be white plastic to make the interior illumination effect more apparent.
+As the pipe of red water arcs down, the lecturer secretly turns on the flashlight, and the whole bottom of the bucket begins to glow.
 Even when the water stops flowing, the bucket remains alight.
 You've captured all the laser light!
 Questions are invited from the audience...

-The laser, a 5mW HeNe, and bottle can both be mounted on the same lab stand attached to the edge of a bench (the bottle sits on a platform).
-For best results, the laser presses against the bottle opposite to the hole.
-The bottle is filled with water, with a small drop of milk to enhance the scattering, and a rubber bung used to cork it.
+The 5mW HeNe laser and bottle can both be mounted on the same lab post attached to the edge of a bench (the bottle sits on a flat Masonite platform).
+For best results, the laser should be about 1cm from the bottle, directly opposite from the hole.
+The bottle is filled with water, with a couple drops of milk to enhance the scattering, and a rubber bung used to cork it.
 The water will flow when the bung is removed.
 A dark backdrop is required (usually supplied by the blackboard).
 The catch bucket should begin with sufficient water in it to cover the head of the flashlight.
-Do a test "run" to ensure the bucket is in the right place!
+Do a test run to ensure the bucket is in the right place!

 The sneaky flashlight trick is easy to pull off because the hall lights are down, but you may want to keep the bucket behind the bench until the lecture starts.
 It fools 'em every time and always arouses a round of applause!